Sakhalin: Demographics

-According to the 1897 census, Sakhalin had a population of 28,113, of which 56.2% were Russians, 8.4% Ukrainians, 7.0% Nivkh, 5.8% Poles, 5.4% Tatars, 5.1% Ainu, 2.82% Oroks, 0.95% Germans, 0.81% Japanese, with the non-indigenous people living mainly from agriculture, or being convicts or exiles.
+According to the 1897 Russian census, Sakhalin had a population of 28,113, of whom 56.2% were Great Russians (Russians), 8.4% Little Russians (Ukrainians), 7.0% Nivkh, 5.8% Poles, 5.4% Tatars, 5.1% Ainu, 2.82% Oroks, 0.95% Germans, 0.81% Japanese, with the non-indigenous people living mainly from agriculture, or being convicts or exiles.
 The majority of Nivkh, Ainu and Japanese lived from fishing or hunting, whereas the Oroks lived mainly by livestock (reindeer) breeding.
 The Ainu, Japanese and Koreans lived almost exclusively in the southern part of the island.
 Since 1925, many Poles fled Soviet Russian persecution in the north to the then Japanese south.

-The 400,000 Japanese inhabitants of Sakhalin (including the Japanized indigenous Ainu) who had not already been evacuated during the war were deported following the invasion of the southern portion of the island by the Soviet Union in 1945 at the end of World War II.
+In 1937, 1,155 Koreans in the Soviet-administered northern half of the island were deported to Central Asia; they made up a small portion of the population later known as the Koryo-saram.

+During the Soviet–Japanese War, the Japanese inhabitants of Sakhalin were evacuated to the Japanese home islands.
+The remaining population lived and worked alongside Soviet settlers in the aftermath of the war.
+From December 1946 to July 1949, 279,356 Sakhalin residents (including the indigenous Ainu who had taken Japanese citizenship) were repatriated to Japan.
+A small Japanese population would remain on the island, and most were integrated into the Korean community.

-In 2010, the island's population was recorded at 497,973, 83% of whom were ethnic Russians, followed by about 30,000 Koreans (5.5%).
-Smaller minorities were the Ainu, Ukrainians, Tatars, Sakhas and Evenks.
+In the 2010 Russian census, the island's population was recorded at 497,973, 83% of whom were ethnic Russians, followed by about 30,000 Koreans (5.5%).
+Smaller minorities were the Ainu, Ukrainians, Tatars, Yakuts and Evenks.
 The native inhabitants currently consist of some 2,000 Nivkhs and 750 Oroks.
 The Nivkhs in the north support themselves by fishing and hunting.

-The administrative center of the oblast, Yuzhno-Sakhalinsk, a city of about 175,000, has a large Korean minority, typically referred to as Sakhalin Koreans, who were forcibly brought by the Japanese during World War II to work in the coal mines.
+The administrative center of the oblast, Yuzhno-Sakhalinsk, a city of about 175,000, has a large Korean minority, typically referred to as Sakhalin Koreans, many of whom were forcibly transferred by the Japanese during World War II to work in the coal mines.
 Most of the population lives in the southern half of the island, centered mainly around Yuzhno-Sakhalinsk and two ports, Kholmsk and Korsakov (population about 40,000 each).
-In 2008 there were 6,416 births and 7,572 deaths.
+In 2008, there were 6,416 births and 7,572 deaths.